Onbrez is used to treat COPD. Find out how to use Onbrez correctly and possible side effects.

 - If you miss a dose, you can take it as soon as you remember.
 But if it is nearly time for your next dose, just take your next dose at the right time.

-- Hold the inhaler upright and press both side buttons at the same time.
+- Pierce the capsule: Hold the inhaler upright and press both side buttons at the same time.
 You should hear a click as the capsule is pierced.
 Then release the side buttons.

 - Do you have heart disease?